Cosmo2357/Go-Echo-API-with-Swagger-UI/README.md

 ![alt text](assetsForReadme/6.png)
-# Go Echo API with Swagger UI
+# Go Echo API with Swagger UI with GitHub Actions
 This is a simple REST API built with Go using the Echo framework and Swagger UI for API documentation.

 ## Project Structure